 Still need convincing?
 Here's the science bit: the updated Cochrane Review on continuous labour support concluded that outcomes were better with the addition of a support person who wasn't a hospital employee, partner, friend or relative, i.e. a doula.
 In fact, doulas provide pain relief!

-reduction in the risk of c-section
+Reduction in the risk of unplanned caesarean birth

 25% with a support person